arnavgautam/TreeHacks2015/Demos/Demo-ClipMeme/demo.md

 	Get-AzurePublishSettingsFile
 	````

 1. A browser will open.
 When prompted, enter your Azure credentials.
-Save the file to a known location.
+Save the file to a known location and rename it to **azure.publishsettings**.

-1. Rename the file **azure.publishsettings**.

 1. Copy the file and replace the one located in the **Source\Setup\assets\publishSettings** folder of this demo.